 What major airlines fly to Hawaii?

-Sun Country Airlines flies year-round to Honolulu from Portland, Oregon (PDX) and runs seasonal flights between Honolulu and San Francisco (SFO) and Los Angeles (LAX).
+As far as budget airlines, Sun Country Airlines flies year-round to Honolulu from Portland, Oregon (PDX) and runs seasonal flights between Honolulu and San Francisco (SFO) and Los Angeles (LAX).
 Southwest is rolling out flights between Oakland (OAK), San Jose (SJC), Sacramento (SMF), and San Diego (SAN) and Honolulu, Kona, and Maui over the course of 2019, and travelers can connect to these routes from other cities served by Southwest.

 What are the best cities for layovers in Hawaii?